rsumner31/Goldeneye-Revenge/README.md

 [![][7]][14]

 ##License
-The source codes are absolutely free to use and come without warrenty.
+The source codes are absolutely free to use and come without warranty.
 Use at your own risk etc etc.

 [1]: http://s.scruffyfox.me/1thumb.png
 [2]: http://s.scruffyfox.me/2thumb.png